SOFTENG310-G7/degree-planner/CONTRIBUTING.md

 New and future functionality can be requested and suggested through filing new feature suggestions by all potential contributors.

 ## High Level Architecture Design
+For backend interactions with Supabase and the [UoA developer API](https://developer.auckland.ac.nz/prd/dashboard), we use [Next.js API routes](https://nextjs.org/docs/api-routes/introduction)

 ## Rules and Behaviour